Communist Workers Party (Japan): History

-At the start, the Japanese Communist Workers Party’s Proletarian Student League was made up of members of the leftist Democratic Student League, a league that was a part of the pro-Soviet “Japan’s Voice”, a group that was run by Japanese Communist Party defectors like Shiga Yoshio.
-In March of 1968, students that had been affiliated with the Japanese Communist Workers Party’s Proletarian Student League used the white colored helmets of the Democratic Student League.
+At the start, the Japanese Communist Workers Party's Proletarian Student League was made up of members of the leftist Democratic Student League, a league that was a part of the pro-Soviet "Japan's Voice", a group that was run by Japanese Communist Party defectors like Shiga Yoshio.
+In March 1968, students that had been affiliated with the Japanese Communist Workers Party's Proletarian Student League used the white colored helmets of the Democratic Student League.
 However, afterwards they changed to using the green color of Koukaiha for their helmets.
-In March of 1969, the Proletarian Student League refreshed the design by using green helmets that they had drawn “Pro-Gakudou” on in white.
+In March 1969, the Proletarian Student League refreshed the design by using green helmets that they had drawn "Pro-Gakudou" on in white.

-On January 19^{th} 1970, the Japanese Communist Workers Party published an article titled “The Shared Red Helmet of the Revolutionary Soldier.”
+On January 19, 1970, the Japanese Communist Workers Party published an article titled "The Shared Red Helmet of the Revolutionary Soldier."
 This article was based on a summary of the previous campaign and declares their intent to continue a radical campaign.
-“This is the age of rebellion which is symbolized with red – the shared color of people who wage war,” The color of the Proletarian Student League’s helmets were then changed to red.
+"This is the age of rebellion which is symbolized with red – the shared color of people who wage war," The color of the Proletarian Student League's helmets were then changed to red.

-According to one theory, during the November Battle, which took place from November 16^{th}, 1969 to November 17^{th,} 1969 in the struggle to prevent Prime Minister Sato from visiting the United States that took place, front line protestors who had left Proletarian Student League’s rally at Ogimachi station in Osaka clashed with the riot police.
-After Kasuya Takayuki, a student of Okayama University, died, it’s possible that the Proletarian Student League changed their helmets to the color red in mourning for his death.
+According to one theory, during the November Battle, which took place from November 16 to 17, 1969, in the struggle to prevent Prime Minister Sato from visiting the United States that took place, front line protestors who had left Proletarian Student League's rally at Ogimachi station in Osaka clashed with the riot police.
+After Kasuya Takayuki, a student of Okayama University, died, it's possible that the Proletarian Student League changed their helmets to the color red in mourning for his death.